-The Ministers recognise that the forests of the Eden Region may potentially contain outstanding universal World Heritage values.
-These potential values may include Eucalypt dominated vegetation.
-The Ministers agree to undertake further studies in the forests of the dedicated reserve areas of the Region by 1 April 2002, to investigate and document other potential World Heritage values.
-If areas are demonstrated to be of outstanding universal significance on the basis of these values, the Ministers agree to their protection and nomination for World Heritage Listing.
+The Ministers\ also recognise that the forests of the LNE Region may potentially contain other outstanding universal World Heritage values apart from rainforests.
+These other potential values may include Eucalypt dominated vegetation and religious beliefs embodied in the landscape (Aboriginal dreaming sites and bora grounds).
+The Ministers\ agree to further studies being undertaken in the forests of the dedicated reserve\ areas of the LNE Region by 1 April 2002, to investigate and document other potential World Heritage values.
+If areas are demonstrated to be of outstanding universal significance on the basis of these values, the Ministers\ agree to put them to the Government for consideration of their protection and nomination for World Heritage Listing.

-The Ministers recognise that a large number of sites contained in the Region are listed on the National Estate.
-The National Estate values of these sites must be protected.
+The Ministers\ recognise that a large number of sites contained in the Region are listed on the Register of the National Estate kept in accordance with the Australian Heritage Commission Act 1975 (Commonwealth).
+The Ministers\ agree that the National Estate values of these sites must be protected.

-2.7 INDIGENOUS AND NON-INDIGENOUS CULTURAL HERITAGE
+2.8 INDIGENOUS AND NON-INDIGENOUS CULTURAL HERITAGE

-The protection of Indigenous and non-Indigenous cultural heritage values is a key responsibility of the Government.
-Decision making in relation to cultural heritage will be informed and based on best practice guidelines as articulated in the following documents, but also in consultation with Aboriginal communities:
+The protection of Indigenous and non-Indigenous cultural heritage\ values is a key responsibility of the Government.
+Decision making in relation to cultural heritage\ will be informed and based on best practice guidelines as articulated in the following documents, but also in consultation with Aboriginal communities:

-- The Burra Charter (Australia ICOMOS). - The Conservation Plan (Kerr 1982). - Guidelines For The Protection, Management And Use Of Aboriginal And Torres Strait Islander Cultural Heritage Places (Department of Arts and Communication). - Aboriginal Cultural Heritage Standards & Guidelines Kit (NSW NPWS). - NSW Heritage Manual (Office of Heritage). - The Australian Natural Heritage Charter (Australian Committee for IUCN).
+- The Burra Charter (Australia ICOMOS). - The Conservation Plan (Kerr 1982).

+- Guidelines For The Protection, Management And Use Of Aboriginal And Torres Strait Islander Cultural Heritage Places (Department of Arts and Communication). - Aboriginal Cultural Heritage Standards & Guidelines Kit (NSW NPWS\). - NSW Heritage Manual (Office of Heritage). - The Australian Natural Heritage Charter (Australian Committee for IUCN).

-Cultural heritage management guidelines must be prepared for the Region by October 1999.
-These guidelines will incorporate the identification, assessment and management of cultural heritage and will include performance indicators.
-The guidelines must be attached to the IFOA for the Region and will be based on principles developed by the Cultural Heritage Working Group which include:
+Cultural heritage\ management guidelines must be prepared for the Region by October 1999.
+These guidelines will incorporate the identification, assessment and management of cultural heritage\ and will include performance indicators.
+The guidelines must be attached to the IFOA\ for the Region and will be based on principles developed by the Cultural Heritage Working Group which include:

-- Design of protective mechanisms at the regional level. - Ensuring compliance with legislative controls. - Recognition of cultural heritage as a key responsibility of forest agencies. - Ensuring the involvement of rightful communities. - · Sharing of knowledge and skills development. - Engaging stakeholders in the management process. - Using performance indicators to measure progress.
+- Design of protective mechanisms at the regional level. - Ensuring compliance with legislative controls. - Recognition of cultural heritage\ as a key responsibility of forest agencies. - Ensuring the involvement of rightful communities. - · Sharing of knowledge and skills development. - Engaging stakeholders in the management process. - Using performance indicators to measure progress.